Member - CERS Investment Committee

 Governor Appointee – Term expires March 31, 2025

 George "Lisle" C. Cheatham II was appointed to the CERS Board of Trustees by Governor Andy Beshear for a four-year term beginning April 1, 2021.
-He serves on the CERS Investment Committee.
+He was nominated for appointment by the Kentucky School Boards Association (KSBA).

 Mr. Cheatham is a registered representative through NEXT Financial Group, Inc., a member of FINRA/SIPC and a member of the Atria Wealth Solutions family of companies.
 Mr. Cheatham also holds the Certified Financial Fiduciary® designation through the National Association of Certified Financial Fiduciaries.
 In addition to American Financial Consultants, Inc., Mr. Cheatham is the managing partner of Commonwealth Capital Development, LLC, a real estate development and leasing company.